webmin/authentic-theme/README.md

 ####How do I customize the theme?
 Theme has configurable options, that are located in `Webmin->Webmin Configuration->Webmin Themes`.
 There as well, you can upload custom _logos_ and code custom _styles.css_, _scripts.js_ and _scripts.pm_.

-####How do I make user palettes work?
-_Authentic_ Theme utilizes built-in, custom color palettes, that a user can define using theme's extensions.
-It's possible, by using theme's _CSS_ extensions, to pass user custom selector, such as `user-palette-1`, `user-palette-2`, `user-palette-3`, `user-palette-4`, `user-palette-5`, `user-palette-6`, `user-palette-7`, `user-palette-8`, `user-palette-9` and `user-palette-10` to enable a usage of user palettes.
-For example, in order to use `user-palette-1`, in the theme's settings, you would need to set the option _Navigation Menu Color_ to the value of `User Palette 1`.
-After that, provide a custom code to the theme's _CSS_ extension, with [a pre-built template](http://codepen.io/qooob/pen/dYaPvj), corresponding with custom theme's identification.

 ####How do I execute shell command using search field?
 Type `!` in search, followed by your command.
 Example: `! ls -lsaZ /root`.
 It's required to have _Command Shell_ module available.